isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 We see that our example fileset failed validation against the `demo_tutorial` fileset type.
 The validation report shows us that the fileset failed two rules:

-1. The fileset contains only 4 files total, not 5 as required in the manifest.
+1. `rule-3-files`: The fileset contains only 4 files total, not 5 as required in the manifest.
-2. The `my_subdirectory` subdirectory contains a file that does not match the expected regex pattern: it ends with the `.csv` instead of `.txt`.
+2. `rule-5-regex`: The `my_subdirectory` subdirectory contains a file that does not match the expected regex pattern: it ends with the `.txt` instead of `.csv`.

 <!-- If this were a fileset that we were about to upload to the DataJoint platform, we would want to fix these errors before uploading the fileset. -->